 |Temperature, °C||MPa||Temperature, °F||ksi|

 The weldability of Sandvik 3R60™ is good.
-Suitable welding methods are manual metal-arc welding with covered electrodes and gas-shielded arc welding with the TIG and MIG methods as first choice.
-Preheating and post-weld treatment are not normally necessary.
+Welding must be carried out without preheating and subsequent heat treatment is normally not required.
+Suitable methods of fusion welding are manual metal-arc welding (MMA/SMAW) and gas-shielded arc welding, with the TIG/GTAW method as first choice.

 For Sandvik 3R60™, heat input of <2.0 kJ/mm and interpass temperature of <150°C (300°F) are recommended.

 ISO 14343 S 19 12 3 L / AWS A5.9 ER316L (e.g. Exaton 19.12.3.L)